-Our audit procedures related to our evaluation of the Company's determination of the accounting acquirer and the fair value of the assets acquired and liabilities assumed in the Merger included the following, among others:
+Our audit procedures related to our evaluation of the Company's determination of the accounting acquirer and the relative fair value of the assets acquired and liabilities assumed in by the Merger Company included the following, among others:

-- We tested the effectiveness of the Company's controls over the accounting for the Merger which included testing of management's controls related to the conclusion on the accounting acquirer and related to the management's engagement and review of the fair values of the assets acquired and liabilities assumed. - With the assistance of professionals in our firm having expertise in the accounting for business combinations, we evaluated management's conclusion on the determination of accounting acquirer. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation methodology, (2) significant inputs such as discount rate and capitalization rate. - With the assistance of our fair value specialists, we also tested the mathematical accuracy of the Company's valuation models.
+- We tested the effectiveness of the Company's controls over the accounting for the Merger which included testing of management's controls related to the conclusion on the accounting acquirer and related to the management's engagement and review of the fair values of the assets acquired and liabilities assumed.

+- With the assistance of professionals in our firm having expertise in the accounting for business combinations, we evaluated management's conclusion on the determination of accounting acquirer. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation methodology, (2) significant inputs such as current market data, and (3) market rent, growth, discount, rate and capitalization rate. - With the assistance of our fair value specialists, we evaluated the reasonableness of these assumptions based on market data and comparing our fair value specialists' assumptions to those used by management.
+We also tested the mathematical accuracy of the Company's valuation models, calculation of management's analysis. - We assessed the reasonableness of management's projections of rental revenue by comparing the assumptions used in the projections to external market sources, in-place lease agreements, historical data, and results from other areas of the audit. - We tested the effectiveness of internal controls over critical assumptions including management's controls over: - The selection of the methods and valuation techniques used to determine that fair value is appropriate and consistent with industry standards and previous Company acquisitions. - Assumptions for allocating the purchase price to tangible and intangible assets and liabilities.

 /s/ DELOITTE & TOUCHE LLP

 New York, New York

 February 13, 2024

+February 6, 2025

 We have served as the Company's auditor since 2018.